varun-muralidharan/YouTubeDownloader/README.txt

 Currently it downloads only from youtube.com Embedded YouTube videos are currently not recognised.

-It is enough to drag .crx file to chrome://extensions in chrome browser and click yes when popup is raised regarding permission to youtube,com site.
+It is enough to drag .crx file to chrome://extensions in chrome browser and click yes when popup is raised regarding permission to youtube.com site.

-© Varun Muralidharan
+ï¿½ Varun Muralidharan